 If you want to know what courses are being offered each semester, visit the Schedule of Classes.

-The major and minor requirements are spelled out in the German page of the Undergraduate Bulletin.
+The major and minor requirements are spelled out in the German page of the Undergraduate Catalog.
 If you have questions regarding your college career/program that are not specific to obtaining a German major or minor, please contact your assigned advisor, who would be best equipped to meet your needs.

 Stammtisch - German Conversation Table

 The German Conversation Table, or Stammtisch, will meet on Wednesdays from 5:00 pm to 6:30 pm at The Watering Hole, located at 1321 E O St (between Subway and Cliff's lounge) in downtown Lincoln.

 The UNL Berlin program is one of only a handful of popular semester-long study abroad programs.
 Undergraduate students with all majors are eligible, especially those who are wanting to do internships.
 The only requirement is the completion of German 101 at UNL before departure.